minecraft-dev/mcdev.io/_docs/create.markdown

 order: 1
 ---

-Creating a new project is very easy with Minecraft Dev IntelliJ.
+Creating a new project is very easy with Minecraft Dev.
 You can either create a new standalone project, or create it as a new module in an existing (or empty) project.
 To create a new standalone project, choose `File > New > Project`, and you'll be presented with a window similar to this.
-You may not have all the same options for project types, but as long as you have Minecraft Dev IntelliJ installed, you should see the `Minecraft Project` category.
+You may not have all the same options for project types, but as long as you have Minecraft Dev installed, you should see the `Minecraft Project` category.

 ![Project Type Select](/assets/gettingstarted/projecttype.png)